barotto/test386.asm/README.md

 Note: test 0xEE always completes successfully.
 It will print its computational results on the parallel and/or serial ports.
-You'll need to manually compare those results with the reference file test386-EE-reference.txt
+You'll need to manually compare those results with the reference file test386-EE-reference.txt using a tool like diff.

 For the full list of tested opcodes see intel-opcodes.ods

-**WARNING**: this program is designed to test emulators and was never tested on real hardware.
-Use at your own risk.
+## Copyright

 test386.asm was originally developed for [IBMulator](http://barotto.github.io/IBMulator)